fredaas/grow/README.txt

 GROW
 --------------------------------------------------------------------------------

-Grow is a directory-tree crawler.
+Grow is a directory-tree parser.

 USAGE
 --------------------------------------------------------------------------------